 This course is an opportunity for experienced students to develop and refine their personal vision through additional field and darkroom work as they edit and sequence their images into a personal portfolio suitable for college applications.
 There are field trips to explore the landscape and architecture, farms and forest streams, fishing villages and flea markets, as well as the people and personalities who live and work on the Maine Coast.
 There are lectures and demonstrations, discussions and critiques to help you find the strongest threads to your work.

 This workshop is open to alumni of previous Young Artist Workshops, and others by permission of the instructor or through a portfolio review.
 Students must be proficient in the use of their 35mm camera and the darkroom.

-This two-week program is designed for high school students between the ages of 14 and 18.
+This one-week program is designed for high school students between the ages of 14 and 18.
 Students must be proficient in the use of their 35mm camera and basic darkroom skills or previously completed the Young Photographers workshop.

 What you will learn:

 Students leave this workshop with a complete single portfolio of work for college preparation or future photography work.
 Become proficient with the tools, technique and experimentation which enables students to explore other level 2+3 workshops.

 Students should bring a 35mm manual film camera, lens, and film.
 Unfortunately Maine Media doesn’t have film, film cameras or paper available for loan or purchase.
 Quantities and types will be provided in your acceptance packet.

 About the Young Artists Program: Young Artists’ days are comprised of both classroom and field/location work: lectures and critique, demonstrations, shooting, editing, writing, computer workflow and/or darkroom work, depending on the workshop.
 All instructors are talented industry professionals as well as experienced educators, and each works with a teaching assistant, providing additional support for their class.
 The students are busy all day and into the mid-evening hours, attending presentations from visiting master faculty.